fgarzadeleon/Games/giants-causeway/rules.md

 Once a player has three towers of three stones, they win.
 It is recommended that you swap colours and play a second round with starter player swapped.

 ## Setup variants:

+Place the first 6 stones in the setup in any way you want, feel free to explore new setups.
+Then continue the giant placing phase.

 ## Quick variant: